 Humber’s Information Technology graduate certificate program is designed to support students without an information technology (IT) background.
 Our program’s first semester includes an introduction to software development, database concepts and web development.
-In subsequent semesters, students engage in advanced study of a variety of information technology topics in areas including database development, database administration, enterprise software development (.NET/Java), web development, and mobile application development (Android and/or iOS).
+In subsequent semesters, students engage in advanced study of a variety of information technology topics in areas including database development, database administration, data warehouse, business intelligence , big data, enterprise software development (.NET/Java), web development, and mobile application development (Android and iOS).

 You will learn how to effectively control, maintain and develop information technology systems.